coder-abhi07/.any-to-text-converter/README.md

 # qpaper

-* Get a List of Frequently Asked Questions from Previous Year Exam Papers Using Uploaded Files
+* Get the text out of your files

 # DEMO